djplaner/blog/docs/2009/10/11/the-learning-pyramid-true-false-hoax-or-myth/index.md

   text: Is there value in strategic plans for educational technology
   url: /blog/2009/10/09/is-there-value-in-strategic-plans-for-educational-technology/
 template: blog-post.html
-title: '"The learning pyramid: true, false, hoax or myth?"'
+title: 'The learning pyramid: true, false, hoax or myth?'
 type: post
 ---
 The aim of this post is to investigate the question of whether or not the learning pyramid (see following figure - click to expand) is true or false, or perhaps a hoax, myth, misdirection, useful model and/or theory based on verifiable research.